"We learned about life as children and

 our choices in reaction to fear.

-our consciousness.
-By being in recovery, on a healing path, we are
+to raise our consciousness.
+By being in recovery, on a healing path,

-realigning our intellectual paradigm away from one that is driven by fear
+we are realigning our intellectual paradigm away from one that is driven by

-as a growth process rather than a test we can fail.
-Then the events
+a growth process rather than a test we can fail.
+Then the events and

 of punishment.